SirJson/aweseomewm-gnome/README.md

 You might want to install a bleeding edge version of awesome and use the new GTK features for your theme.

-Like in the original i3 version if you want the `nm-applet` you have to launch from your config.
+~~Like in the original i3 version if you want the `nm-applet` you have to launch from your config.~~ You will need some more code to make sure there is only one nm-applet.

 ```lua
 awful.spawn("dbus-launch nm-applet", false) -- Launch nm-applet without startup id